bellaj/Blockchain/README.md

 ![http://graphics.reuters.com/TECHNOLOGY-BLOCKCHAIN/010070P11GN/index.html](https://thumbs.gfycat.com/SameConsciousAvians-size_restricted.gif)

-# Blockchain and cryptocurrency Document Library:
+# Blockchain and cryptocurrency Library:
 Collection of useful documents about Bitcoin, Ethereum, blockchain technologies and distributed system.
 ## To contribute
 Contribution are always welcome and recommended!
 Here is how: